-Preliminary annual non-financial sector accounts are prepared and published three times a year: end of March, end of June and at the beginning of November.
-Final national accounts are published once a year at the beginning of November three years after the reference year.
+Preliminary annual non-financial sector accounts are prepared and published three times a year: end of March, end of June and at the end of September.
+Final national accounts are published once a year at the end of September three years after the reference year.